neonav-co/neonav-co.github.io/index.md

         text: Spellcheck with suggestions in the context menu
         icon: spellcheck.png
         url: '#'
-      - title: Multiple workspaces
+      - title: Keyboard shortcuts
-        text: You can create multiple workspaces and quickly switch among them with one click
+        text: Manage your workspaces and navigate the panes with keyboard shortcuts
-        icon: multi-workspaces.png
+        icon: keyboard-shortcuts.png
         url: '#'